Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenSettings.md

 ## Create web service API credentials

-Create the web service API credentials to send messages from the *Payments* module to the Adyen backend.
-For detailed information, see [https://docs.adyen.com/development-resources/api-credentials/](https://docs.adyen.com/development-resources/api-credentials/) in the Adyen documentation.
+Create the web service API credentials to send messages from the *Payments* module to the Adyen&trade; backend.
+For detailed information, see [https://docs.adyen.com/development-resources/api-credentials/](https://docs.adyen.com/development-resources/api-credentials/) in the Adyen&trade; documentation.

 When you switch to your live environment, you must generate another web service API key in your live customer area.

 #### Prerequisites

-- You have a valid user account in Adyen.
+- You have a valid user account in Adyen&trade;.
 - You are assigned to both the user roles *Merchant admin role* and *Manage API credentials*
 - You are logged in to your Actindo instance under *Payments > Settings > Select connection > Credentials tab*